mjnagel/blobby/README.md

 ![](./icons/blob-blob-blob-blob.png)

-Simple python script to make a blob emoji combined with another image (or anything else).
+Simple python script to make a blob emoji combined with another image.
 Designed to quickly create emojis for Slack/Mattermost with company/product logos.

 ## Prerequisites